It might surprise you how strongly connected good sleep and gut health are to maintaining good mental wellness.

 - When working, focus on just one thing at a time (don’t multi-task).

-Secondly, since you can’t (and maybe don’t want to) completely remove stress from you life, you want to learn to deal with it better.
-You can improve your personal stress tolerance by trying to:
+Secondly, since you can’t completely remove stress from your life, you want to learn to deal with it better.
+You can improve your personal stress tolerance by trying practice self-care on a daily basis.

 Bergland, C. (2013).
 Cortisol: Why the “Stress Hormone” Is Public Enemy No. 1.
 Psychologytoday.com. https://www.psychologytoday.com/ca/blog/the-athletes-way/201301/cortisol-why-the-stress-hormone-is-public-enemy-no-1